-If you asked any of IBM’s accountants (or any publicly traded corporation’s accountant) how many dollars they are budgeted to spend this year, he or she can give you a figure to the penny.
-Ask that same person how many shares of their stock they are budgeted to issue and grant out, and they can’t, because it is a different paradigm.
-There is a limitless amount of IBM shares.
+If you ask any of IBM’s accountants (or any publicly traded corporation’s accountant) how many dollars they are budgeted to spend this year, he or she can give you a figure to the penny.
+Ask that same person how many shares of their stock that they are budgeted to issue and grant out, and they can’t—because there is always a limitless amount of shares that can be created.
 There is no IBM shares ‘budget’.
 IBM boardroom executives will ‘print’ whatever amount of IBM shares it deems necessary, and ‘spend’ those IBM shares just like a currency, to meet the long-term interests of the company.
-How IBM shares are doing in the market is partly a reflection of how good or bad those IBM boardroom decisions have been.
+How IBM shares are valued in the market is partly a reflection of how good or bad those IBM boardroom decisions have been.